 La Trobe University encourages diversity and welcomes students of all abilities.
 Information provided by students is required to negotiate reasonable adjustments and is collected in accordance with Privacy Laws and Principles.
 Refer to Privacy Collection Notice for more details.

-- Information you disclose about your disability cannot be used to deny you a place at La Trobe University.
+Information you disclose about your disability, medical or mental health issue cannot be used to deny you a place at La Trobe University.

-- Discuss your support requirements with a Disability Advisor from Equity & Diversity before you apply.
+Discuss your support requirements with an AccessAbility Advisor from the AccessAbility Hub before you apply.